Master of Arts in History

 Capstone Requirement

-Student capstone projects will be a portfolio or thesis, as outlined below.
+Student capstone projects will be a comprehensive exam option or thesis, as outlined below.

 Thesis

 The thesis path prepares students for postgraduate study.
-Students pursuing the thesis path must inform the Director of Graduate Studies within their first semester and submit a formal proposal by the beginning of their second semester.
+Students pursuing the thesis path must inform the Director of Graduate Studies within their first year and submit a formal proposal by the end of their second semester.
 Details on requirements and procedures for the thesis are available in the History Graduate Student Handbook.
 Students pursuing the thesis will take 3-6 credits of HIST 6650.

 Presentation and Oral Defense